Excellence on the Horizon

 Of the five senses, sight is a person’s most valuable sense, yet most often taken for granted.
 A child whose sense of sight is limited is at a tremendous disadvantage in all aspects of their life.
 Impaired vision causes developmental delays in early childhood as well as often-severe learning difficulties.

 Over 80% of children with visual impairment are integrated into mainstream schools in Israel.
 The overwhelming majority of these 2,500 children encounter daily difficulties in keeping abreast of the class progress due to obvious obstacles, such as non-verbal communication in the classroom or lack of school materials in Braille.
 While they do not suffer from mental disability, their life-long vision impairment affects their scholastic performance and prevents them from reaching their full intellectual and learning potential.
 Thus, children with visual impairment must work much harder to learn at the level of their seeing peers.

 The program’s rationale

 The basic principle of the program is the belief in the children’s ability to excel academically.
-The evaluation of the program and feedbacks from participants – parents, students and teachers – there is a clear academic progress of the children, their self-esteem and belief in their own abilities improves significantly, and so their social status among their sighted peers.
-The evaluation of the program also finds that the learning process enables the students to make the most of the skills and talents, and aspire to excel academically.
+The evaluation of the program and feedbacks from participants – parents, pupils and teachers – there is a clear academic progress of the children, their self-esteem and belief in their own abilities improves significantly, and so their social status among their sighted peers.
+The evaluation of the program also finds that the learning process enables the pupils to make the most of the skills and talents, and aspire to excel academically.
 This leads later to higher education as adults.

 - Development of positive self-identity and a sense of capability regarding learning and generally.